citp/privacy-policy-historical/f/fr/fro/frontsight.com.md

 Please note that your information will be stored and processed on our computers in the United States.
 The laws on holding personal data in the United States may be less stringent than the laws of your Country of residence or citizenship.
 To prevent unauthorized access, maintain data accuracy, and ensure the correct use of information, we have put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the information we collect online.

 **Choice/Opt-In/Opt-Out
 **This site allows visitors to unsubscribe so that they will not receive future messages.
 After unsubscribing we will discontinue sending the particular messages as soon as technically feasible.
+There is an unsubscribe link at the bottom of every email we send.

 **Surveys & Contests **